gem5bootcamp/lps2024/slides/02-Using-gem5/08-accelerating-simulation.md

 The restoring script is [`materials/02-Using-gem5/08-accelerating-simulation/03-checkpoint-and-restore/03-restore-the-checkpoint.py`](../../materials/02-Using-gem5/08-accelerating-simulation/03-checkpoint-and-restore/03-restore-the-checkpoint.py).

 We can pass in the path to the checkpoint as a parameter to the `simulator` object.
 We can also pass in the path using the `board` object.
-More detail can be found [here](https://github.com/gem5/gem5/blob/stable/src/python/gem5/components/boards/kernel_disk_workload.py#L142).
+More details can be found [here](https://github.com/gem5/gem5/blob/stable/src/python/gem5/components/boards/kernel_disk_workload.py#L142).

 For this example, we will pass in the path to the `simulator` object.